urlgrey/hsmm-pi/README.md

 The Mesh Gateway is capable of routing traffic throughout the mesh, and provides an Internet link to the mesh through the wired Ethernet port.
-The gateway obtains a DHCP lease on the wired interface, and advertises its Internet link to member of the mesh using OLSRD.
+The gateway obtains a DHCP lease on the wired interface, and advertises its Internet link to members of the mesh using OLSRD.

 Internal Mesh Node
 ==================
-This node provides is capable of routing traffic throughout the mesh, and providing mesh access to any hosts connected to its wired Ethernet port.
+This node is capable of routing traffic throughout the mesh, and providing mesh access to any hosts connected to its wired Ethernet port.
-The node runs a DHCP server that can issue DHCP leases to any hosts on the wired connection.
+The node can run a DHCP server that issues DHCP leases to any hosts on the wired connection.
 It also runs a DNS server that can provide name resolution for mesh nodes and Internet hosts.

-The following sequence shows how the two types of can be deployed
+The following sequence shows how the two types of nodes can be deployed:

 ```
 (Client1) --> (Switch) --> (Internal Mesh Node) -->
 (Ad-Hoc WiFi Network) --> (Mesh Gateway) --> (Internet)
 ```

-There could be any number of mesh nodes in the Ad-Hoc WiFi Network used to route traffic between the client and its destination.
+There could be any number of mesh nodes in the Ad-Hoc WiFi Network.
 The route among the nodes is managed entirely with OLSRD.

-I've done all of my testing with the N150 USB wifi adapters that use the Ralink 5370 wireless chipset.
+I've done all of my testing with N150 USB wifi adapters that use the Ralink 5370 wireless chipset.
 These adapters are cheap (~$7 USD), compact, and easy to come by.
 They also use drivers that are bundled in the Raspbian distribution, making setup easy.
 The N150 adapter tested included a threaded antenna connector that should make it easy to add a linear amplifier and aftermarket antenna (outside the scope of the HSMM-Pi project).

 Project Components
 ==================
 The project consists of a PHP web application that is used to configure and monitor the mesh node, and an installation shell script that installs dependencies and puts things in the right spots.

 The HSMM-Pi project is based on the Raspbian distribution of Debian customized for the Raspberry Pi.
 Rather than providing an OS image for HSMM-Pi, I've instead created an installation script that will transform a newly-imaged Rasbian host into an HSMM-Pi node.
 This has several benefits:
  * Greater transparency:  You can see exactly which changes are made to the base Raspbian system by looking at the install shell script.